HomeDev GuideRecipesAPI Reference

 • List – Unavailable.

-• Default – This option lets the system decide automatically how to index a property based on its type and context.
-For instance, string properties might be indexed by default to permit full-text search, while date or number values may be indexed differently to permit ranged queries.
+• Default – Lets the system decide automatically how to index a property based on its type and context.
+For instance, string properties are indexed by default to permit full-text search, while date or number values are indexed differently to permit ranged queries.

 • Queryable – Indexes to be part of search queries.
-For example, this indexing type will let you run a search query such as Find all pages where PropertyName equals Value.
+For example, this indexing type lets you run a search query such as Find all pages where PropertyName equals Value.

-• Searchable – Data inside the property can be searched through the search function.
-For example, it can be used as part of a free text search where the system looks through searchable fields to find a match.
+• Searchable – Search data inside the property through the search function.
+For example, use it as part of a free text search where the system looks through searchable fields to find a match.
 This is useful when you want a content editor or end user to search a body of text, like a product description.
-It might be beneficial to avoid undesired property values in the search index.
+It is beneficial to avoid undesired property values in the search index.
 By default, all properties are searchable.

 • Disabled – The property is not indexed for searching purposes.
-It is not used in search queries, nor will its content be searched.
-This is often used for properties that contain data irrelevant to search results, and disabling indexing can enhance system performance.
+It is not used in search queries, and its content is not searched.
+This is often used for properties that contain data irrelevant to search results, and disabling indexing enhances system performance.

-• Default value – Select the options to define what value the Number field displays.
+• Default value – Select the options to define what value the Blob field displays.

 • No default value – The field is empty (no pre-populated content).

 • Inherits value – The field value is derived from another source.
-This is often used in hierarchical systems where child elements can inherit values from their parent elements.
-For example, a sub-page in a CMS might inherit some property values from its parent page.
+This is often used in hierarchical systems where child elements inherit values from their parent elements.
+For example, a sub-page inherits some property values from its parent page.

 • Custom – Enter the field's default value.